Adolis García Player Props: Rangers vs. Mariners

-Adolis Garcia, carrying a .333 slugging percentage over his past 10 games, will be in action for the Texas Rangers versus the Seattle Mariners June 3 at 4:05 PM ET.
+On Sunday, Adolis Garcia (.357 slugging percentage in past 10 games, with no home runs) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 2:35 PM ET.

 He had a one-hit performance in his previous game (1-for-4) against the Mariners.